natev51/jettl/README.md

 ### Implementations

-`Self Actor`: Encapsulates the state and references to other actors.
+`jettl`: Encapsulates the state and references to other actors.
 Providing the concrete implementation for messages.

 ## Examples